cedadev/k3d-dev-cluster/README.md

 * Dependencies: `k3d`, `helm`, and `make`.
-* `make up` will create a k3d cluster with two workers, setup ingress and the kubernetes dashboard.
+* `make up` will create a k3d cluster with three workers, setup ingress and the kubernetes dashboard.

 ## Useful things
 * Images from your local docker installation are not automatially available inside the cluser.
 Run `k3d image import <local_image_name>` to get them inside.